dexhorthy/captains-log/README.md

 Captain's Log is a Kubernetes Operator for deploying [hugo](https://gohugo.io)-based static sites to Kubernetes and managing site content via the Kubernetes API.

+If you prefer a sandwich-themed demo, check out the [talk from Kubernetes LA](https://youtu.be/fWUd31TIEfY?t=1656)!

 ## Usage